 What needs to be discovered, therefore, are the axioms that no longer function, which have to be eliminated, before the breakdown process begins to unravel, and how one can get out of the perplexity that sets in after the axiom busting moment took place.
-You are required to discover the axiomatic change through the narrow and tight passage where your belief structure becomes rotated contrapuntally upon itself like through the twisting of a caustic of negative curvature.
+You are required to discover the axiomatic change through the narrow and tight passage where your belief structure becomes rotated contrapuntally upon itself as if through the stretto twisting of a caustic of negative curvature.
+Such a self-governing stretto function was originally discovered by Nicholas of Cusa in Concordantia Catholica, when he was looking for the concept of self- government for the Bishops of the Church.

 What has to be changed is your previous set of wrong underlying assumptions, because they were based on linear relations whose actions prevented the change to take place in your own mind.
-Therefore, next time you lose yourself, just surprise yourself by changing the linear causality of thinking that you had before you got lost.
+Therefore, next time you lose yourself, just surprise yourself, as Lyn said, by changing the linear causality of thinking that you had before you got lost.
 To do this, you must do the impossible; that is, come up with the answer before the question pops up.
 For example, shed the Aristotelian, Newtonian, or Cartesian misconception of causality that you have had most of your life and replace that ineffective conception by a Platonic, Leibnizian, and LaRouchian time-reversal conception of final causality; in other words, start from the future.